You are here

 You may check your printing output balance any time by logging onto a campus computer and clicking on the icon in the taskbar.

-The bill for your next semester will include printing charges for the previous semester as a separate line item in ISIS.
+The bill for your next semester will include printing charges for the previous semester as a separate line item in MyHusky.
 Inquiries or disputes regarding printing charges should be directed to the Bloomsburg University Helpdesk at 570-389-4357.

 Check Balance over the web